JL710/iced-guide/src/app_structure/README.md

 # Structuring Apps
-When you create larger iced apps, you might want to have reusable components and views.
+When you create larger iced apps, you might want to have reusable compositions and views.
 There are a lot of different ways to structure your app.

 To make starting out easier, you'll find some patterns you can use here.